seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 in the oppression of aged tyranny.
 Come to
 me, that of this I may speak more.
 If our father
 would sleep till I waked him, you should half his
-revenue for ever, and live the beloved of your
+revenue forever, and live the beloved of your
 brother, EDGAR.'

 Hum--conspiracy!--'Sleep till I waked him,--you